 Also known as the game that has Mark Zuckerberg so excited he'll post about it on Facebook, Lone Echo sees you play a robot helping an astronaut solve a mystery in a space station near the rings of Saturn.
-There's also a multiplayer version called Echo Arena on the way, which is one of our favourite shared VR experiences to date.
-You can pre-order now to get a couple of bucks off before the 20 July release.
+There's also the multiplayer component, called Echo Arena, which is equally as excellent - if not better.
+It's also a free add-on to Lone Echo.

 $34.99, Oculus Store

 You should already know what Minecraft is, but you haven't really played it until you've strapped on a VR headset.
 It's still the same blocky world of course, except now you really get to wield a diamond sword while killing baddies in the Nether.